andrei-galkin/Structures-and-Algorithms/README.md

-# Structures-and-Algorithms
+# Structures and Algorithms
-This basket I dedicate to store my exploration experience of data structures and algorithms on C# language.
+This basket I dedicate to store my exploration experience of data structures and algorithms.
+All code is done on C# language.
+(Just link this language)

 Structures:
 HashTable